iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 Trusted Execution Environments offer a huge advantage from a security perspective.
 They guarantee that the behavior of execution does not change even when launched on an untrusted remote machine.
 The data inside this type of environment is also protected, which allows its monetization while preventing leakage.

 With iExec, it is possible to securely associate an application developer secret to the runtime of an application.
+This association is performed through the usage of environment variables which cannot leak outside of the enclave memory.
+In this tutorial, you will learn how to leverage an application developer secret by using the `IEXEC_APP_DEVELOPER_SECRET` environment variable in your application code.

 {% hint style="warning" %}
 The app developer secret is only exposed to your app inside authorized [enclaves](intel-sgx-technology.md#enclave) and never leaves them.